hasura/graphql-engine/docs/graphql/core/schema/computed-fields.rst

 Computed fields are virtual values or objects that are dynamically computed and can be queried along with a table's columns.
-Computed fields are computed when requested for via `custom SQL functions <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ using other columns of the table and other custom inputs if needed.
+Computed fields are computed when requested for via `custom SQL functions <https://www.postgresql.org/docs/current/sql-createfunction.html>`__
+(a.k.a. stored procedures) using other columns of the table and other custom inputs if needed.

 .. note::